 Distance: 70 km (43 mi)

-Ljubljana means “beloved” in Slovenian language, and you will understand why as soon as you get over there.
-Ljubljana is small, yet quite vibrant, with a traffic-free city-center that allows you to quickly discover the city by bike or foot.
+Ljubljana means “beloved” in the Slovenian language, and you will understand why as soon as you get over there.
+Ljubljana is small yet quite vibrant , with a traffic-free city-center that allows you to quickly discover the city by bike or foot.

-After exploring the Slovene capital head to Lake Bled, one of the country’s most famous sights.
+After exploring the Slovene capital, head to Lake Bled, one of the country’s most famous sights.
 The way there is around 70 km (43 mi) and has a few up-hills.
 There are no specific routes, and the only way is to cycle amongst cars.
-However, you don’t need to worry, there are many local roads to choose, and drivers are very respectful towards cyclists too.
+However, you don’t need to worry, there are many local roads to choose from, and drivers are very respectful towards cyclists.

-The way from Ljubljana to Bled is gorgeous and will take you through picturesque villages, historical towns, many forests and of course the incredibly beautiful Lake Bled.
+The way from Ljubljana to Bled is gorgeous and will take you through picturesque villages, historic towns, many forests, and of course, the incredibly beautiful Lake Bled.

 Note: make sure to visit Vintgar Gorge, a spectacular 1.6 km (1 mi) long gorge just 4.5 km (2.7 mi) away from Bled.